datamapper/datamapper.github.com/docs/install.markdown

 Using Master
 ------------

-You will also need to install the DataObject gem and the adapter for your
+You will also need to install the adapter for your platform:
-platform:

 {% highlight bash linenos %}
-sudo gem install data_objects
-sudo gem install do_mysql
+gem install dm-mysql-adapter
 {% endhighlight %}

 The current database adapters are:

-* do_mysql
+* dm-mysql-adapter
-* do_sqlite3
+* dm-sqlite-adapter
-* do_postgres
+* dm-postgres-adapter

+There are also many more database, and non-database, adapters.

 Getting Help
 ------------